 Your knee may be too painful or swollen for a full exam.
 In this case, your doctor may withdraw fluid from your joint and inject a numbing medicine (local anesthetic) into the joint.
 This might relieve your pain enough that you can have an exam.
 Or the exam may be postponed for a week while you care for your knee at home with rest, ice, compression, and elevation.

 Your family doctor or an emergency room doctor may refer you to an orthopedist for a more complete examination.
 An orthopedist may order a magnetic resonance imaging (MRI) if the diagnosis is uncertain.
 An MRI typically gives a good picture of the location and extent of a meniscus tear and also provides images of the ligaments, cartilage, and tendons.

 An orthopedist may recommend arthroscopy, a procedure used to examine and repair the inside of the knee joint by inserting a thin tube (arthroscope) containing a camera with light through a small incision near the knee joint.
-With arthroscopy, the orthopedist can directly view and possibly repair the meniscus and other parts of the knee.
-Surgical repair is commonly done during arthroscopy, although you and your surgeon may decide to have more extensive arthroscopic or open knee surgery later.
+With arthroscopy, the orthopedist can directly view and possibly treat the meniscus and other parts of the knee.

 There are many things to consider when deciding how to treat your torn meniscus, including the extent and location of the tear, your pain level, your age and activity level, your doctor's preference, and when the injury occurred.
 Your treatment choices are: